Anant/example-apache-spark-and-datastax-astra/Job/README.md

 ## Step 10: See the Results of the First Spark Job on DataStax Astra Studio
 1. Run cells 4-5 in the notebook to visualize the results of the Spark job

-## Step 11: See the Results of the First Spark Job on DataStax Astra Studio
+## Step 11: Add a New Record to the `Leaves` table to Set Up the Second Spark Job
-1. Run cells 4-5 in the notebook to visualize the results of the Spark job
+1. Run cell 6 in the notebook to add a new record to the `Leaves` table

 ## Step 12: Edit Values in `spark-cassandra/src/main/scala/update.scala`
 1. Insert your specific configs and credentials in lines 12-16